mcboyd-bu/Website/docs/labs/lab1.rst

 * When the right trigger is pressed, the car should accelerate forward.
 * When the left trigger is pressed, the car should accelerate backward.
-* The frost wheels of the car should steer based on the horizontal position of the left joystick.
+* The front wheels of the car should steer based on the horizontal position of the left joystick.

 Main Challenge: Driving in Shapes
 """""""""""""""""""""""""""""""""